gutucristian/gutucristian.github.io/_posts/2022-01-22-Algorithms-And-Data-Structures.md

              - G
 ```

+### Post-order traversal

-**Post-order traversal** can be used to delete a tree or generate a postfix expression of the tree.
+Can be used to delete a tree or generate a postfix expression of the tree.

+### Level-order traversal

+Used to visit all nodes in a current level before visting any nodes in the level below (i.e., level order traversal).

 References:
 - https://towardsdatascience.com/4-types-of-tree-traversal-algorithms-d56328450846